How is non-Hodgkin lymphoma diagnosed in children?

 Other types of biopsies

-These types of biopsies are not normally done to diagnose lymphoma, but they may be done to help determine the extent of spread if a lymphoma has already been diagnosed.
+These other types of biopsies are not normally used to diagnose lymphoma, but they might be done to help determine the extent of spread if a lymphoma has already been diagnosed.

 Bone marrow aspiration and biopsy: These tests help determine if a lymphoma has reached the bone marrow.
 The 2 tests are usually done at the same time.
 The biopsy samples are usually taken from the back of the pelvic (hip) bones, although in some cases they may be taken from the front of the hip bones or from other bones.

-For a bone marrow aspiration, the skin over the hip and the surface of the bone is numbed with local anesthetic to make the procedure less uncomfortable.
+For a bone marrow aspiration, the skin over the hip and the surface of the bone is numbed with local anesthetic.
 In most cases, children will be given other medicines to make them drowsy or brief general anesthesia so they are asleep during the biopsy.
 A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is put into the bone.
 Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.